 The Master of Geospatial Information Science and Technology was designed to be completed entirely online, allowing flexibility for both students just entering the work force and working professionals.
-The program also admits a small number of students into our hybrid online/on-campus experience.
+The program also admits a small number of on-campus students, generally only when necessary to accommodate tuition benefit restrictions the student may be receiving.
 The schedule, structure, expectations, and rigor of the programs are identical, whether you are on-campus or in the online program.

 Through a combination of geospatial theory, hands-on applications, and client-based instruction, students graduate from the program with a solid foundation to provide a wide range of geospatial expertise for local, state, national, and international organizations.

 Students in the MGIST program also receive the Professional Science Master’s designation on their transcript upon graduation.
 The PSM program is a nationally recognized program focusing on preparing professionals with both the technical and professional skills necessary to succeed in the workplace.
 The NC State PSM Program and the National PSM Organization provide valuable resources for students in PSM degree programs, including mentoring, professional development workshops, and other resources.